 In some cases, those that start dialysis and have a small percentage of kidney function remaining may be advised to use ketoanalogues.

-It’s extremely important to discuss ketoanalogues with your dialysis team first as KAs are reliant on the residual function of your kidneys.
-Ketoanalogues are not proven to lead to stopping dialysis treatment.
+It’s extremely important to discuss ketoanalogues with your dialysis team first as ketoanalogues depend on the residual function of your kidneys.

-Never stop dialysis treatment before first discussing with your nephrologist and healthcare team as dialysis is a life-saving treatment.
+Dialysis is a life-saving treatment for end stage kidney disease.
+Never stop dialysis treatment before first discussing with your nephrologist and healthcare team.

 When Should You Not Take Ketoanalogues?